erdos/erdos.github.io/_posts/2019-10-25-clojure-testing-private.markdown

 You could introduce a new namespace containing the implementation details.
 Lets call it `yournamespace.impl`.
-The name indicates that this namespace contains implementation details and should not be relied on directly.
+The name indicates that this namespace contains implementation only and it should not be relied on directly.
 You can unit test the vars if you define all vars publicly in this namespace.